Top 5 myths about working with a staffing agency

 Recruiters work with job seekers to match skills and experience to open positions.
 In addition to these services, recruiters may also help candidates prepare for interviews.
 In the long run, these practices benefit everyone.
 Job seekers can find placement more quickly, and employers get expertly vetted candidates.

-According to the American Staffing Association, staffing firms hire nearly 15 million temporary and contract employees each year.
-Of that number, 76 percent work full time.
+According to the American Staffing Association, staffing firms hire nearly 15 million contract employees each year.
+Of that number, 76 percent work full-time.
 Further, 35 percent of individuals hired by a staffing agency are offered a permanent position by a client.

 Simply put, staffing agencies hire for all kinds of positions.
-And while the majority of positions staffed by agencies are temporary, it is important to not be discouraged by potentially taking on a temp position.
+And while the majority of positions staffed by agencies are contracts, it is important to not be discouraged by potentially taking on a short-term position.
 Oftentimes, benefits will be offered through an agency, so candidates concerned about health insurance and other employer-offered perks can rest assured that they will have coverage.
-Furthermore, completing temporary assignments is far preferable to having long employment gaps on a resume.
+Furthermore, completing contract assignments is far preferable to having long employment gaps on a resume.
 Job seekers should work with their recruiters to develop a strategy for finding the type of work they are most interested in.

 3. Recruiters don't care about job satisfaction